United States Tent Pegging Federation: History

-The USTPF is founded with the intentions to promote this equestrian sport in the continental US on December 30, 2013, by engaging youth, junior, senior and masters age groups in Tent Pegging.
+The USTPF was founded with the intentions to promote this equestrian sport in the continental US on December 30, 2013, by engaging youth, junior, senior and masters age groups in Tent Pegging.
 In the following year the USTPF was accepted and recognized by the International Tent Pegging Federation.
 The USTPF has organized training clinics in 2014, 2015, and 2017.
 Riders from the U.S. states of Maryland, Texas, and New York attended these trainings.

 The USTPF was initially accepted and recognized as a member by the ITPF in April 2014, when the president of the USTPF met the president of the ITPF during the World Cup Tournament 2014 in Muscat, Oman.
 The USTPF obtained ITPF membership on April 30, 2014.

 The USTPF was accepted and recognized for Alliance Partner Member by the United States Equestrian Federation (USEF) in February 2015.
 The USTPF has remained a member since February 2015.